koushikkothagal/javabrains-site-old/_posts/javaee_jaxws/2014-01-01-Using-Web-Service-explorer.md

 ###Summary

 In the previous tutorial, we looked at SoapUI as a tool to test and make calls to external web services without having to write a client program.
 In this tutorial, we'll learn about a tool that comes as a part of Eclipse to do this.
-It isn't as powerful as SoapUI, but it's good to know about them since it is already a part of the IDE!
+It isn't as powerful as SoapUI, but it's good to know about it since it is already a part of the IDE!
 And it does get the basic job done.

 To launch the tool, click on the "Launch Web Services Explorer" button on the toolbar or choose Run > Launch Web Services Explorer.